-NOTE that, while the examples given here are perfectly valid, MINLIB and the related WORLD are dynamic databases, which as of December 2014 contain more than 105,000 records, with circa 85,500 in MINLIB and 19,500 in WORLD.
-CLICK HERE to view alphabetical and thematic tables of select MINLIB holdings (pdf file, 177 kb) --- or view these plus some additional selections, somewhat more up to date, in order of coverage in a table at the Introduction to Turnstone.
+NOTE that, while the examples given here are perfectly valid, MINLIB and the related WORLD are dynamic databases, which as of March 2017 contain more than 109,000 records, with more than 87,500 in MINLIB and 21,500 in WORLD.
+CLICK HERE to view alphabetical and thematic tables of select MINLIB holdings (2015, pdf file, 177 kb) --- or view these plus some additional selections, somewhat more up to date, in order of coverage in a table at the Introduction to Turnstone.
 The two databases are growing steadily, albeit slower than in their early years, and as of May 2020 exceed 90,000 (MINLIB) and 24,000 (WORLD), total >114,000 records.

 CLICK HERE to see four detailed examples of MINLIB coverage --- books published in 2013: HART on Gold; BRANDSTATTER et al. on Meteorites; LAW on woodlot craft; and ELTON on sustainable agriculture (pdf file, 209 kb).
 CLICK on a subject in the table below, or browse the whole document, to see 24 older records from MINLIB.
 Critical readers should also check the notes that follow the table of contents.

 |1.||History of Mining|